Dogs On Call is a Wisconsin-based 501c3 therapy animal organization. Read more on our “About Us” page

 Our animals are getting restless, and so are we.

-We sure do miss visiting.
+We sure do miss visiting everyone!

-We will keep our paws crossed that we will be back soon!
+We’ll keep our paws crossed that we will be back soon!

 The Pet Partners training course, which is the first step to become a Pet Partner, is for the human side of the therapy team.
 A therapy team consist of the human and their pet.
 The course is a one-day interactive workshop taught by Pet Partners licensed instructors.

 Handlers will learn the necessary skills for successful visiting, what to watch for in your animal while visiting, and what’s involved in the team evaluation.